fundafun/ClubFinance/README.md

 # Club Finance

 Club Finance is a full-stack expense-splitting platform built for student organizations, robotics teams, clubs, and volunteer groups.
-Members can create groups, log shared expenses, split costs equally or by custom amounts, and see exactly who owes whom.
-Functions with automatic debt simplification to minimize the number of payments needed to settle up.
+Members can create groups, log shared expenses, split costs equally or by custom amounts, and see exactly who owes whom — with automatic debt simplification to minimize the number of payments needed to settle up.

 ---